 The repetitive blocks in the middle are L3 cache.
 The distinctive large FOUR blocks on each side Left and Right are cores.

-The L3 cache is shared among all cores.
+The instances of L3 cache are shared among all cores.
 However, the L1 and L2 are not.
 They are dedicated to each of the Core blocks.

 Here is another more detailed looks at the die chart for Intel Processors.
 Here, the location of the L1 and L2 cache are highlighted.
 As you can see, these are dedicated to each core and NOT shared unlike the L3 Cache.